I arrived at the Savoy on London in a lovely car courtesy of Tesco all set for the Mum of the Year Awards

 I am not going to say too much about the awards ceremony itself as I am hoping you will watch it on Sunday on Channel 4.
 I can promise that you will be moved and inspired by the Mums of the Year.
 Check out some highlights.

 I loved hearing Sam Bailey sing and also seeing how very human and ordinary she is whilst of course being totally extraordinary.

-At the end of the evening, Boyzone almost made me miss my train but there was not way I was leaving until I had seen them perform their songs.
+At the end of the Mum of the Year Awards, Boyzone almost made me miss my train but there was not way I was leaving until I had seen them perform their songs.

 I had a car waiting to whisk me back to Kings Cross.
 As I raced down the platform, I saw Natalie waving at me as if we were old friends.
 Such a lovely lady inside and out.

 I felt so upbeat after my day out and seeing my children racing down the platform to greet me on my return was the icing on the cake.